 It's finally day 6 of our Israel pilgrimage.
 Two more days and we'll be off. :( I don't want to go just yet.
 Huhuhu!
-Anyway, i'll just make the most of it while I'm still here.
+Anyway, I'll just make the most of it while I'm still here.
 Day 6 started with a delectable Mediterranean breakfast.
-I personally love the Mediterranean diet because I've noticed positive changes on how it digest the food I've taken.
-Do check out my post: Israel Travel Itinerary for more travel tips and inspirations.

 Breakfast is a good way to start the day.
 Now off to our first site.

-EIN GEDI ("The Spring of the Kid")
+Ein Gedi ("The Spring of the Kid")

-Ein Gedi is an oasis located near the Dead Sea known for it's beautiful springs, caves and abundant animal life.
-This was David's refuge when he fled from King Saul (1 Samuel 23:29).
 It was in one of the caves here that David cut off a corner of Saul's robe (1 Samuel 24).
 Some of the psalms are believed to have been inspired in this area.

 Notice the caves on the side of the cliff pictured above.